uoftweb/constitution/README.md

 Term of executive positions shall be from May 1st to April 30th.

 ### Candidate Nominations

-A member of the Web Development Club can only apply to run for one executive position.
-The nomination package must include five signatures from other members of the club, a record of all their participations within the club, their development skills, and their resume.
+A member of the Web Development Club can only apply to run for at most two executive positions.
+The nomination package must include five signatures from general members or executives of the club, a record of all their participations within the club, their development skills, and their resume.

 ### Maximum term of Executive Council